Contemporary architecture: Malls and retail stores

-The shopping malls are the elephants of commercial architecture, massive structures which combine retail stores, food outlets, and entertainment under a single roof.
-The largest in area (though not in retail space, since much of the mall is devoted to entertainment and public space) and perhaps most extravagant is the Dubai Mall in the United Arab Emirates, designed by DP Architects of Singapore and opened in (2008), which features, in addition to shops and restaurants, a gigantic walk-through aquarium and underwater zoo, plus a huge ice skating rink, and, just outside, the highest fountain and tallest building in the world.
+The shopping malls are the elephants of commercial architecture, massive structures which combine retail stores, food outlets, and entertainment under one roof.
+The largest in area (though not in retail space, since much of the mall is devoted to entertainment and public space) is the Dubai Mall in the United Arab Emirates, designed by DP Architects of Singapore and opened in (2008).
+In addition to shops and restaurants, it also features a large walk-through aquarium, an underwater zoo, and an ice skating rink.
+Then, outside lie both the highest fountain and the tallest building in the world.

 In competition with shopping malls are downtown department stores and shops of individual designer brands.
 These buildings are traditionally designed to attract attention and to express the modernity of the products they sell.
 A notable example is the Selfridge's Department Store in Birmingham, England, a department store designed by the firm of Future Systems, founded in 1979 by Jan Kaplický (1937–2009).
 The department store exterior is composed of undulating concrete in convex and concave forms, entirely covered with gleaming blue and white ceramic tiles.

 Designer brand shops try make their logo visible and to set themselves apart from department stores.
 One notable example is the Louis Vuitton store in the Ginza district of Tokyo, with a new facade designed by Japanese studio of Jun Aoki and Associates with a patterned and perforated shell based on the brand's logo.